Most-Attended

 AAC in the Cloud 2019 Conference

-4.16 out of 299 ratings (154 live attendees)
+(154 live attendees)

 Instructional assistants often spend the most time with students; however, they frequently do not get the training needed to effectively implement augmentative alternative communication with students with complex communication needs.
 This presentation offers examples of trainings and strategies we used to train instructional assistants in our Colorado Department of Education Facility School.